 The shores, beaches and water sports centres offer excellent departure points for kayaking, sailing, pedalo or water skiing on the lake.
 Lucky anglers might bring back pike or pike-perch.
 A trail goes all the way around the lake.
 It takes a good two days of walking to complete it.
 A lovely walk, sporty in parts, leads to the shale ridges and the covered alleyways of Landes de Liscuis Another path goes to Gorges de Daoulas, a narrow and wild valley whose slopes are lined with rocky cliffs.
 In the forest, there are many marked bridleways and mountain bike trails.

-Built from 1923 to 1930, the dam took an enormous amount of work.
-With a height of 45 metres and a length of 206 metres, this monument produces 25 M Kwh of electricity per year.
-A viewpoint overlooks the dam, offering a wonderful view of the lake.
+Built from 1923 to 1930, the lake dam took an enormous amount of work!
+With a height of 45 metres and a length of 206 metres, this monument standing on the Blavet produces 20 GWh of electricity per year.
+A roundabout with a viewpoint overlooks the dam, providing a wonderful view of the water.
+Still close to the lake, tucked in a valley, nestles the hamlet of Forges-des-Salles with its 40 buildings, one of the oldest steel industry sites in Brittany.
+Since activity stopped in 1880, the school, the pay office, the canteen and the joinery shop have been converted to show their original functions.
+It’s an amazing visit.